 - 1/2 lemon or 1 small lime, scrubbed well.
 Remove yellow or green part of peel, then juice, reserving 1 tablespoon of the juice for the berries

-Place lemon peel, water and sugar in a small saucepan.
+Place lemon peel, water, and sugar in a small saucepan.
 Cook, stirring, until it comes to a boil and sugar has dissolved.
-Gently simmer an addition five minutes.
+Gently simmer an additional five minutes.
 Strain, discarding peel and completely chill.

 This may be made ahead and refrigerated or cooled quickly by straining into a small bowl and then setting that bowl into a larger bowl filled with ice water.
 It should be cold to touch before using.

 - 2 cups fresh blackberries (or another berry of choice)

 - 1 tablespoon reserved lemon or lime juice

 - 1 1/2 cups plain unsweetened Greek-style yogurt

 If your berries are large, especially those huge blackberries I see in the market these days, cut them in half.
 Place berries in non-reactive bowl and squeeze 1 tablespoon lemon or lime juice over.
 Add honey, stir to combine and either mash by hand to desired texture or place in a blender and puree.
 If you wish to remove seeds, press through a strainer.

 Whisk yogurt and chilled syrup together and set aside.